neoblizz/neoblizz/README.md

 * :cat: [github/neoblizz](https://github.com/neoblizz)
 * :mailbox: West Sacramento, CA

-*A quick note, as I have limited time, I don't intend to keep everything updated all the time, so if you have any questions drop me a note at mosama@ucdavis.edu — I would love to chat about anything research related.*
+*As I have limited time, I don't intend to keep everything updated all the time, so if you have any questions drop me a note at mosama@ucdavis.edu — I would love to chat about anything research related.*

 ### :books: Let's add some structure.
-(because without it, it's chaos) I have sectioned my academic work into three parts:
+(because without it there's chaos) I have sectioned my academic work into three parts:

 1. **Research Projects** — these are the projects that I have worked on during my Ph.D. and are important research contributions.
 2. **Everything else** — these are the projects that are not so much research-y, but interesting to me and/or were fun to do.
 So, basically, whatever I didn't classify as research can be found here.